Atypical Decay Rates for Atypical Heights in Random Recursive Trees: Introduction

 \end{theorem*}

 The deviation probability \eqref{eq-ABF-bound} was also established in \cite{Drmota09a}.
-While the exponential concentration of $H_{n}$ around its mean is understood via \eqref{eq-ABF-bound}, the large deviation principle for the height remains less explored.
-In this paper, we address the decay rates of probabilities associated with "rare events" in which the tree is significantly shorter or taller than expected.
-There are two natural questions:
+While the exponential concentration of $H_{n}$ around its mean is understood via \eqref{eq-ABF-bound}, the large-deviation behavior of the height $H_n$ remains largely unexplored.
+This leads to the natural question: